junyitt/getdata033-CourseProject/README.md

 #STEP 3 Name the activities

-The activities labels ranges from 1 to 6 are then replaced with descriptive activity names i.e.
+##The activities labels ranges from 1 to 6 are then replaced with descriptive activity names i.e.
-1 WALKING
+1. WALKING
-2 WALKING_UPSTAIRS
+2. WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
+3. WALKING_DOWNSTAIRS
-4 SITTING
+4. SITTING
-5 STANDING
+5. STANDING
-6 LAYING
+6. LAYING

 #STEP 4 Descriptive variables names